 SST is an ad-valorem tax that is calculated through percentage, in proportion to the estimated value of the sales or services.

-If your business is exempted from Sales Tax under Sales Tax (Persons Exempted from Payment of Tax) Order 2018, an application should be made through the MySST website as well.
+If your business is exempted from Sales Tax under Sales Tax (Persons Exempted from Payment of Tax) Order 2018, an application for exemption should be made through the MySST website as well.

-The timing to account for the respective transactions are different for Sales tax and Services tax:
+The timing to account for the respective transactions is different for Sales Tax and Services Tax: